gustavo-bertoldi/FlightSearchCalendar/README.md

 AMADEUS_CLIENT_SECRET="YOUR_SECRET"

 # Optionals
-AMADEUS_HOST="HOST" # Values can be 'production' or 'test'.
+AMADEUS_ENV="ENV" # Values can be 'production' or 'test'.
 Default is test.
 PORT=SOME_PORT # Port to which the app will listen.
 Default is 3000.
 ```